mwatts7222/TextPort-PHP/README.md

 TextPort-PHP
 ============

-Examples of how to consume the magical TextPort API with PHP
+Examples of how to consume the magical TextPort API utilising PHP.
+Python and Perl comming soon.

 A valid Username and Password is required as a minimum to consume the VerifyAuthentication and SendMessages methods.
 For more information please visit :: http://www.textport.com/WebServices/

 TextPort currently offer three methods for consuming their API.
 They are: